BoHuang2018/hpc-htc-demo-stocks/README.md

 This block is independent of the HTC-cluster, i.e. we can put other models in this block to apply the cluster to other task.
 At last, we upload the simulation results to Cloud Storage waiting for further process.

-### Step by step implementation
+### Step by Step Implementation
 Now let's implement this repository step by step.

 #### 0. Before you start
 Because we will deploy the HTC-cluster on GCP, please make sure that you have created project and enabled billing on Google Cloud Platform.

-We highly recommanded to use GCP's Cloud Shell with Linux-Ubuntu as your platform.
+We highly recommend to use GCP's Cloud Shell with Linux as your platform.
 Because we have wrappered many command-line operation in Make file, OSX is not a good choise.
 Please install Cloud-SDK into your own Linux system if you would not use GCP's Cloud Shell.

 In the following content, it assumes that we work on the Cloud Shell.